DemocracyStudio/NLP_smartcities100/README.md

 Features extracted from this dataset assume to be representative of the whole population of existing Smart-Cities nowadays.
 It will be used as a comparison point to train predictive models and test probabilistic hypothesis on samples.

 In this repo you can find:
+- the notebook of BoW weighting for each Smart-City (separated feature)
-- the notebook of feature extraction in python
+- the notebook of other features extraction
 - the raw .csv file of twitter content